Guardians vs. Mets Player Props Betting Odds

 Lindor Stats

-- Francisco Lindor has 14 doubles, six home runs, 16 walks and 31 RBI (39 total hits).
-He's also stolen four bases.
+- Francisco Lindor has recorded 42 hits with 15 doubles, six home runs and 16 walks.
+He has driven in 32 runs with four stolen bases.

 Lindor Recent Games